 Michelle Minton is a senior fellow at the Competitive Enterprise Institute.
 Minton specializes in consumer policy, covering regulatory issues that include gambling, tobacco harm reduction, cannabis legalization, alcohol, and nutrition.

-Minton has coauthored numerous studies, including topics like the effectiveness and unintended consequences of sin taxes and history of gambling regulation.
-Her analyses have been published and cited by nationally respected news outlets such as the New York Times, the Wall Street Journal and USA Today as well as industry blogs and publications.
-She regularly appears on news media to discuss the effects regulation has on individual’s health and economic well-being and to propose more effective means of achieving public health goals while protecting the rights of individuals.
-In addition to her work at CEI, Minton is also a visiting fellow at the Maryland Public Policy Institute.
+Minton has authored numerous studies, including topics like the effectiveness and unintended consequences of sin taxes and history of gambling regulation.
+Her analyses have been published and cited by nationally respected news outlets such as the New York Times, the Wall Street Journal and USA Today as well as peer-reviewed journals.
+She regularly appears in news media to discuss the unintended effects of laws and rules designed to save adults from their own choices which, not only conflicts with the principle of individual liberty, but often the goals of public health.

-Ms. Minton holds a Bachelor of Arts in Writing from the Johns Hopkins University and is currently working toward an Master of Sciences in Applied Nutrition at the University of New England.
+Ms. Minton holds a Bachelor of Arts from the Johns Hopkins University and is currently completing her Master of Science degree in Applied Nutrition at the University of New England.

 Op-Eds and Articles

 April 1, 2020

 September 19, 2019